jonoot/ITI0215/README.md

 Requests are sent every 10 seconds.
 Peer from known peers list is randomly chosen.
 Already requested peers can be requested again as they might have new information.
-If request is successful, new peers will be added to known hosts.<br>If request is not successful, automatic requesting is paused and unreachable peer is pinged 5 more times with 3 second intervals.
-If peer remains unreachable, it will be removed from known peers.
+If request is successful, new peers will be added to known hosts.<br>If request is not successful, automatic requesting is paused and unreachable peer is pinged 5 more times with 5 unreachable, it will be removed from known peers.
 Otherwise program continues as it did for successful request.
 <br><strong>Peer which receives request</strong> (GET /known-peers) will save requesting peer as known host.